AOGPE ASSOCIATE LEVEL COURSEWORK

 Training Programs in the country.

-• – This course does not certify you, but the Classroom and Applied Practice Coursework provide all 60 hours of coursework required for certification.
+• – This class does not certify you, but it provides all 60 hours of coursework required for certification.

 • – At the end of the course, individuals interested in pursuing Associate Level Certification with the Academy and who need the 100-hour practicum are welcome to interview for our limited Associate Practicum spots which lead to certification.

-• – For more information about the Orton-Gillingham Approach and O-G Certification, please visit the website of the Academy of Orton-Gillingham Practitioners and Educators at www.ortonacademy.org.
+• – For more information about the Orton-Gillingham Approach and O-G Certification, please visit the Orton-Gillingham website at: www.ortonacademy.org.

 What did former class members have to say about our course?